tudelft3d/geo2020/company/index.md

 ## Project in a company == signing some paperwork from the TU Delft

 If you have a project with a company, the company, you, and the administration of the faculty need [to fill out and sign a form](20180529_Internship_Agreement.pdf).
-This form should be signed by [Erik Ootes](mailto:h.a.j.ootes@tudelft.nl), the manager education and student services at the faculty.
+This form should be signed by [Mieke Tompson](mailto:m.tompson@tudelft.nl), the manager education and student services at the faculty.

 - - -